 The depiction of Operation Lava Jato as an apolitical moral crusade, a new essentialist myth and a natural phase in the country’s development, is a divisive one in Brazil but nevertheless a narrative that Anglo media commentators have been almost unanimous in echoing.
 It is however becoming an increasingly difficult position to defend.
 The assertion that there is no personal or partisan political motivation behind the Operation’s actions, priorities and public communications has been repeatedly exposed.

-Given the history covered on these pages before, a cursory comparison of media coverage, given the respective scale of proven bribes to Congressional Speaker Eduardo Cunha & allegations against former President Lula da Silva respectively, blows notions of impartiality inside.
+Given the history covered on these pages before, a cursory comparison of media coverage, given the respective scale of proven bribes to Congressional Speaker Eduardo Cunha & allegations against former President Lula da Silva respectively, blows away any notions of impartiality.
 This is the very essence of the “selective indignation” regarding corruption that the Brazilian left have complained of for years, which is dismissed as ‘Petista Rhetoric’.

 In this article we already looked at the parallels with, and Chief Prosecutor Sergio Moro’s very own considerations concerning, Italy’s own “Lava Jato” – Mani Pulite (Clean hands), dating back to 2004.